Freelance Social Media Managers

 Filming Day Planner

-Organize multiple client shoots into an optimized filming schedule that minimizes setup changes, groups similar wardrobe and background requirements, and sequences scripts for maximum output.
+Organize multiple client shoots into an optimized filming schedule that minimizes setup changes, groups similar wardrobe and background requirements, and sequences scripts for strong output.
 The planner estimates time per script based on complexity, helping you schedule realistic filming days that do not run 3 hours over.

 Use Cases